 Our aim is to support the creation of a European network of music venues willing to program such productions.
 This facilitates touring these productions across Europe and, in addition, enhances financial viability of these.
 In this way, we support the livelihood of the HIP sector, the creation of innovative productions, and, paradoxically, also the preservation of the living heritage of European music.
 The HIP sector must not be placed under a glass dome; it must remain creatively active to avoid stagnating in the past and losing its relevance in today’s world.

-The webinars and the in-person training course aim at bringing together the programmers of venues, production houses, ensembles and musicians in the realm of HIP classical and early music, as well as traditional and folk music (world music).
+The webinars and the in-person symposium aim at bringing together the programmers of venues, production houses, ensembles and musicians in the realm of HIP classical and early music, as well as traditional and folk music (world music).
 We strive to involve both creative makers and representatives from various migration heritage communities with non-Western roots.

 Activity Plan and Timeline